centaurusgod/django_rest_project_management_api/README.md

 ## Guidelines

-## Setting up this project & automatic deployment of this project in amazon ec2 instance
+## Option 1: Setting up this project & automatic deployment of this project in amazon ec2 instance
 For automated deployment of this project on an Amazon EC2 instance, you can follow the deployment script and instructions available at:
 [Django Server Deployment Scripts](https://github.com/centaurusgod/bash_django_server_deployment)

-## Setting Up The Project in Local Server
+## Option 2: Setting Up The Project in Local Server

 ### 1. Clone the Repository
 ```bash